 It offers 90-days unlimited usage.
 There are no time restrictions and provides also and toll-call dial-in in addition to existing VoIP capabilities.

 Which has 11 applications (ranging from video conferencing, instant messaging, business presentation, to project management and remote support) is a good cloud-based tool too.

 You will not enjoy the latest security measures if your software, machines, and devices are not updated.
-Threats are constant, so are updates.
+Threats are constant, same should be the software updates.
 You should keep up with everything that changes by enforcing software updates as soon as they are available.

 Every software has regular updates and patches security experts are working on providing a safer program.
 Therefore, updates are of absolute importance because they cover your small business cybersecurity with real-time protection and promote better application features designed to make your life easier.

 Just look at the PrintNightmare vulnerability in Windows Spooler that let hackers perform remote code execution and exploit local privileges.
 Microsoft provided updates to mitigate these.
 So, keep an eye on updates and make sure you implement them right away.

 Strong passwords and multi-factor authentication are a must if you want increased cybersecurity for small businesses.
 Your employees could use passphrases instead of passwords and use a password manager to store them.
 Similar to a password and used to check a system or program access, a passphrase is how you gather together random words and combine them in a sentence easy for you to remember that makes hackers’ life difficult.
 A password manager will help your employees remember just one password to access everything they need, so they only need to remember one unique, complicated password.

 Common sense tips here: employees should not share passwords, should not store them in unsafe and visible places, and should not let their computers unlocked while going out for coffee.